Administration order

 Beneficial interest

-A share in an asset, often a property, that could be sold to raise money to repay debts.
+A share in an asset, often property, which means you own part of it.
+This is usually shown as a percent (%).
+These shares can be sold to raise money to repay debts.

 Benefit over-payment